Ayuba Suleiman Diallo: In England

-In July 1734, Ayuba freely returned to Gambia and later returned to his homeland.
-Of this, Bluett recaps:About the latter End of July last he embark'd on Board one of the African Company's Ships, bound for Gambia, where we hope he is safely arrived, to the great Joy of his Friends, and the Honour of the English Nation.However, Ayuba found that his father had died, and one of his wives, presuming that Ayuba had perished, had remarried.
+In July 1734, Ayuba freely returned to the Gambia and later returned to his homeland.
+Of this, Bluett recaps:About the latter End of July last he embark'd on Board one of the African Company's Ships, bound for Gambia, where we hope he is safely arrived, to the great Joy of his Friends, and the Honour of the English Nation.
+However, Ayuba found that his father had died, and one of his wives, presuming that Ayuba had perished, had remarried.
 His homeland was ravaged by war, but being a prosperous individual, he was able to regain his old lifestyle.

 His memoirs were published by Bluett in English and French.
 Ayuba was an extremely rare exception in the slave trade.
-Due to his education and monetary prowess, he was able to escape legally the hardships of slavery and return home to Africa.
+Due to his education and wealth, he was able to escape legally the hardships of slavery and return home to Africa.

-Ayuba, however, faced later hardships.
+Ayuba faced later hardships, however.
 In June 1736, he was imprisoned or held as a parolee by the French.
-Ayuba may have been targeted by the French because of his alliances with the British.
-He was held perhaps for a year by the French, when Ayuba's local countrymen secured his release.
+He may have been targeted by the French because of his alliances with the British.
+He was held perhaps for a year until local countrymen secured his release.
 He later sent letters to the London RAC to be given transit to visit London, but this request was turned down.
 Ayuba continued to press his acquaintances in London for Loumein's freedom.
 Due to Ayuba's commitment and the help of Bluett, Loumein was eventually released from slavery and returned to the Gambia region in 1738.

 Ayuba's death was recorded in the minutes of the Spalding Gentlemen's Society in 1773.

 Portrait

 A portrait of Diallo, wearing West African traditional clothing, by William Hoare of Bath was painted in 1733.
 Enslaved people were typically coerced into adopting Christianity.
 However, Diallo, an Islamic scholar of aristocratic background, maintained his faith.
-He is depicted wearing a Koran around his neck and bearing a prayer mark on his forehead—evidence of his devout practice.
+He is depicted wearing a Quran around his neck and bearing a prayer mark on his forehead—evidence of his devout practice.
 Previously known only from a print, the original painting was purchased by the Qatar Museums Authority (QMA) at Christie's in November 2009.

-The UK government imposed a temporary export bar because of its importance to British history and culture.
+The UK government imposed a temporary export bar on the painting because of its importance to British history and culture.
 The National Portrait Gallery, London launched an appeal to raise £554,937 to prevent its export.
-Most of this money was provided by the Heritage Lottery Fund and the Art Fund and the Gallery launched a public appeal for the remaining £100,000.
+Most of this money was provided by the Heritage Lottery Fund and the Art Fund, and the Gallery launched a public appeal for the remaining £100,000.
 The money was raised to buy the work but the QMA agreed to lend it instead.